 Why Make Cultured Dairy at Home?

-• No added sugar, corn syrup, thickeners or preservatives.
+- No additives – no added sugar, corn syrup, thickeners or preservatives.

-• Saves money – milk and starter is less expensive than buying kefir already made.
+- Saves money – milk and starter is less expensive than buying kefir or yogurt already made.

-• The fermentation time.
+- Control – You have control over the fermentation time .
 Longer fermentation time gives the product a more tangy flavor.

-There are a variety of different yogurt cultures.
+There are a variety of different cultures.
 They can be grouped into two categories – mesophilic and thermophilic.
-It is important to know what category your yogurt starter is in because they thrive at different temperatures.
+It is important to know what category your culture is in because they thrive at different temperatures.

 Although skyr, kefir, and sour cream are different, they share a master technique: